Is Hydrogen Water a Hoax?

 Let's break this down step by step:

-To clarify, "hydrogen water" refers to water with additional hydrogen gas (H2) dissolved in it.
-While it may sound counterintuitive due to our familiarity with water's chemical formula, it is technically possible to have extra hydrogen dissolved in water, just as we can have other gases dissolved in liquids.
+To clarify, "hydrogen-rich water" refers to plain water with additional molecular hydrogen (H2) gas dissolved in it.
+While it may sound counterintuitive due to our familiarity with water's chemical formula, it is technically possible to have extra hydrogen gas dissolved in water, just as we can have other gases dissolved in liquids.

-Even if it sounds dubious it's still best to consult the medical and scientific literature.
+Even if it sounds like a scam it's still best to consult the medical and scientific literature.

 2. It sounds dangerous

 Apart from water composition, most people also know about the hydrogen bomb and the highly toxic hydrogen cyanide.
 Fortunately, hydrogen can also be useful.
 It's naturally present in our bodies as part of the DNA molecule and produced by bacteria in the gut.
-Lately, scientists have been trying to understand the mechanisms by which hydrogen can help neutralize free radicals in human cells.
-While the research is still ongoing, the future looks promising.
+Lately, scientists have been trying to understand the mechanisms by which hydrogen can help neutralize free radicals in human cells and provide antioxidant activity.
+While the research is still ongoing, studies involving larger sample sizes have shown promising results in areas such as metabolic syndrome and type 2 diabetes.

 3. It's trending